wkim1114/wkim1114/README.md

 ## Hi, I'm Will 👋

 ## About Me
-🏫 I am a current Junior studying at the University of North Carolina at Chapel Hill majoring in Computer Science.
+🏫 I am a current Junior studying at the University of North Carolina at Chapel Hill majoring in Economics.

 💻 I am interested in LLM model and Deep Learning algorithms in computer science.
 I also enjoy learning about game development.